tendermint/tendermint/peer/README.md

     <td><b>Filter</b></td>
     <td>
       Bitarray filter<br/>
-      Each validator has a predetermined index in teh bitarray<br/>
+      Each validator has a predetermined index in the bitarray<br/>
       Refreshes every new consensus round
     </td>
   </tr>